AlexFanw/alexfanw.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently an MPhil student supervised by [Prof.Yangqiu Song](https://www.cse.ust.hk/~yqsong/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
+I am currently an MPhil student supervised by [Prof.Yangqiu Song](https://www.cse.ust.hk/~yqsong/) in Computer Science and Engineering at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
+Before that, I got my B.Eng. degree in Computer Science from [Huazhong University of Science and Technology (HUST)](https://hust.edu.cn/) and M.Sc. degree in Big Data Technology from [HKUST]((https://hkust.edu.hk/)).
 Please feel free to contact me if you would like to discuss my research further.

 ## Research Interest
-- Recommender System
+- Reinforcement Learning for Recommender System
-- Reinforcement Learning
+- Privacy in Deep Learning
-- **Privacy**

 ## Education